Microquake-ai/RFC-micro-seismic-data-exchange-format/rfc_data_content.md

 5.  **Versatile Data Type Support**: Beyond seismograms, ASDF is adept at accommodating diverse data types prevalent in seismology.
 Whether it's spectral estimations, cross-correlations, adjoint sources, receiver functions, or other data types, ASDF ensures organized, self-describing storage.
 This versatility ensures that seismologists can maintain a consistent data storage paradigm across various facets of their research.

-### Implementation using the &mu;Quake Python Library

-Within the context of this RFC, which proposes specific adaptations and formats tailored to microseismic monitoring, the `uquake` library stands as a practical implementation of these recommendations.
-Developed in Python and built upon ObsPy, `uquake` has been specially crafted to cater to the distinctive needs of microseismic monitoring in mining environments.
-This includes, amongst other capabilities, the handling of local coordinate systems and unique event types frequently observed in mine microseismic monitoring.
-For those seeking an immediate and tangible application of the proposed data format recommendations from this RFC, `uquake` offers a ready solution.
-It is open source, distributed under AGPL license and publicly available and can be easily accessed and installed via pip using `pip install uquake`.

 ### Waveform Data